aamplugin/advanced-access-manager/readme.txt

 = 6.7.9 =
 * Changed: Enhanced security pasture by escaping potentially harmful input from users that do not have unfiltered_html capability, reported by WordPress Plugin Review Team [https://github.com/aamplugin/advanced-access-manager/issues/192](https://github.com/aamplugin/advanced-access-manager/issues/192)
+* Changed: Disabling the "User Role Filter" by default for all new AAM installations [https://github.com/aamplugin/advanced-access-manager/issues/193](https://github.com/aamplugin/advanced-access-manager/issues/193)

 = 6.7.8 =
 * Changed: Adjusted suite of automated tests, confirmed that AAM is compatible with the latest WP version